 “It’s pretty hard for anyone to feel good about themselves when they haven’t focused on their strengths in a while,” she says.

 Rhiannon got right down to work with Aaron, signing him up to job club programs and work experience opportunities, to boost his confidence and help him concentrate on his strong points and employment goals.
 Job clubs are a great way for job seekers to get together and help each other with their job-seeking journey.
 Participants can exchange resumes and cover letters, conduct mock interviews and generally offer one another encouragement and advice.

 At the same time, Rhiannon kept up appointments with Aaron, to help him keep striving towards his goal.

 She suggested Aaron enrol in a Certificate III in Retail to stand out to employers in the retail sector.

-Then, early in December, an opportunity arose for Aaron and he attended an interview with Coles Supermarkets, where he was brilliant.
+Then, early in December, an opportunity arose for Aaron and he attended an interview with a large supermarket chain, where he was brilliant.